Meaningful-Data/vtlengine/README.md

     output_path=output_folder, return_only_persistent=True
     )
 ```

-The VTL engine will efficiently load the data points and data structures into memory and execute the script.
+The VTL engine will load each datapoints file as being needed, reducing the memory footprint.
+When the output parameter is set, the engine will write the result of the computation
+to the output folder, else it will include the data in the dictionary of the computed datasets.

 For more information on usage, please refer to the API documentation.